What Is a (Cleaned Up) Case Citation?

 Law school taught us to follow The Bluebook: A Uniform System of Citation.
 That’s a commercial source – similar open source citation rules are also available – I like Peter W. Martin’s Introduction to Basic Legal Citation from Cornell University Law School’s Legal Information Institute.

-Citations need standardization to make it easy to refer to source materials (we are lawyers, after all – can’t have complete anarchy).
+Case citations need standardization to make it easy to refer to source materials (we are lawyers, after all – can’t have complete anarchy).
 But following archaic quotation rules (i.e. the Blue Book citation) creates the telephone game problem mentioned above.
 Cornell’s Introduction to Basic Legal Citation has a whole section dedicated to quotation rules, discussing the use of ellipses, square brackets, and so forth.
 But then in the last paragraph, they drop this tidbit:

 An Emerging Variant Practice: Persuaded by a 2017 article arguing that quotations that contain quotations, especially those riddled with omissions and citations, need not be marked up in detail, increasing numbers of judges and lawyers have begun to streamline them.
 The practice is explained in a recent opinion.
 In it, the cited source for several quotations is followed by the parenthetical “(cleaned up).”
-A mfn elaborates: “This opinion uses (cleaned up) to indicate that internal quotation marks, alterations, and citations have been omitted from quotations.
+A footnote elaborates: “This opinion uses (cleaned up) to indicate that internal quotation marks, alterations, and citations have been omitted from quotations.
 See Jack Metzler, Cleaning Up Quotations, 18 Journal of Appellate Practice and Process 143 (2017).”
 Another form this practice takes is reflected in the use of more specific parentheticals such as “(citation and punctuation omitted)” or “(internal quotation marks and citations omitted).”Introduction to Basic Legal Citation, § 6-100.
 Quoting.

 Simplifying Quotations With “Cleaned Up” Cite Parenthetical